Wild Brauer classes via prismatic cohomology: Prismatic cohomology and -adic vanishing cycles

 \end{lemma} \proof \begin{enumerate} \item[] \item Assume that $\mathcal F^{\bullet}$ is concentrated in degree $\leq r$.
 We prove the statement by decreasing induction on $i$, the case $i=r+1$ being clear since both sides identify with $\mathcal F^{\bullet}\otimes^L S$.
 Assume now $i<r+1$ and consider the exact triangle

 giving an exact triangle

-By induction $(\tau_{\leq i+1}F^{\bullet})\otimes^L S\simeq \tau_{\leq i+1}(F^{\bullet}\otimes^L S)$.
-Since $(\tau_{\leq i}F^{\bullet})\otimes^L S$ is concentrated in degree $\leq i$, we get a natural commutative diagram with exact rows
+By induction $(\tau_{\leq i+1}\mathcal{F}^{\bullet})\otimes^L S\simeq \tau_{\leq i+1}(\mathcal{F}^{\bullet}\otimes^L S)$.
+Since $(\tau_{\leq i}\mathcal{F}^{\bullet})\otimes^L S$ is concentrated in degree $\leq i$, we get a natural commutative diagram with exact rows

-Since $\mathcal H^i(F^{\bullet})$ is flat, the right vertical map in an isomorphism.
-By induction assumption the middle vertical map is an isomorphism.
-This implies the statement. \item We start observing that by assumption and point (1) the natural map
+Since $\mathcal H^{i+1}(\mathcal{F}^{\bullet})$ is flat, the right vertical map is an isomorphism.
+By the induction hypothesis, the middle vertical map is an isomorphism.
+This implies the statement. \item Observe that by assumption and point (1) the natural map